petepm/Slundge/lyrics.md

 On a free path
 Feel bad for acting kind of mean

-Bop bop up and down the about the background Perturbations grow
+Bop bop up down bout the background slow
-With some luck we might
+Perturbations grow
+Disparate rarefied
+But yeah we got to move together
-Hope to glean clues
+To glean clues
 From obscene news

 To infinitely shear